foundry-rs/starknet-foundry/docs/src/testing/using-cheatcodes.md

 ### Setting Cheatcode Span

-Sometimes it's useful to have a cheatcode work only for a certain number of calls.
+Sometimes it's useful to have a cheatcode work only for a certain number of target calls.

 That's where [`CheatSpan`](../appendix/cheatcodes/cheat_span.md) comes in handy.